Jahongirhacking/EPAM-FE-Basics/README.md

-# Introduction to HTML
+# Accessibility fundamentals and HTML semantic

-## Create an HTML page with your CV(Resume)
+## Change old-fashioned layout to create fancy landing and meet best practice of accessibility approach

 ## Before we start

 1. This practical task is verified automatically with tests.
-2. Please put all your `HTML` code in the `src/index.html` file.
+2. Please put all your `HTML` code in the `src/index.html` and `src/gallery.html` file.
 If you use any other file, we will not be able to verify it.
+3. Please, don't change the page structure, it may affect tests.

 ## Development